 The Kirkpatrick Model

 The Kirkpatrick Model is The Standard for Leveraging and Validating Talent Investments™.
-It has evolved through over six decades of application by learning and development professionals around the world.
+It has evolved through over six decades of application by learning and development professionals around the world so you can trust its effectiveness.

 Our time-tested method works in all sectors, such as government, military, corporate, consulting, services, and humanitarian.
 The model is applicable to all programs so we are confident it will work for you.
 Popular topics for Kirkpatrick program evaluation plans include onboarding, product and program launches, leadership development, diversity, equity, and inclusion (DEI), safety, security, and succession planning.

 We have not encountered an industry or program where the model will not work, which is a testament to its timeless, flexible, and elegant design.